 1. Traffic:

 On hot days or during sudden rain showers, I have reflected and realized many interesting things about the streets of Saigon.
 It is always crowded, but around one to two in the morning, the roads are empty.
 Places that have turned off their lights are always off, and places that haven't turned off sometimes unexpectedly go dark.
 Driving in Saigon is like an adventure; there are sections where you know there will be traffic jams, but you still try to get through.
-The streets of Saigon intertwine with earthquakes, with wide roads that narrow down, with flooded roads that submerge half the wheels, and with roads that don't need to be wide but are always filled with complaints.
+The streets of Saigon intertwine with earthquakes, with wide roads that suddenly narrow, with flooded roads that submerge half the wheels, and with roads that don't need to be wide but are always filled with complaints.
 Just like the story "The Endless Field" by Nguyen Ngoc Tu, the streets of Saigon can tease and surprise people.
 Saigon is always unpredictable; there are busy roads that are safe and quiet roads that are dangerous.
-A driver in Saigon must be like an artist, possessing many skills to move comfortably.
+Drivers in Saigon must be like artists, possessing many skills to move comfortably.
 The streets of Saigon are narrow, but the people of Saigon are smart and flexible.

 2. Saigon Streets: